 Even if your DUI was reduced to reckless driving, you were probably sentenced to most of the same conditions that are required for a DUI conviction.
 Either way, once the probation officer alleges that you failed to complete a certain condition within the time allowed, then the probation officer will submit a report to the judge which typically asks the judge to issue a warrant for your arrest.

 After the probation officer alleges that you violated probation, the judge typically has four choices:

 - issue a "no bond warrant" for your arrest;

 - issue a warrant for your arrest but allow for a bond;

 - issue a notice that requires you to appear in court for a probation hearing (without an arrest); or

 - decide not to take any action on the report.

 Motion to Surrender on DUI for Violation of Probation (VOP)

 The most common scenario after a violation of DUI probation involves the judge issuing a warrant for your arrest.
-If a "no bond" warrant is used, in certain cases (depending on the particular facts and circumstances) your attorney may be able to file a "motion to surrender" that allows you to see the judge to ask for the warrant to be withdrawn.
+If a "no bond" warrant is issued, depending on the particular facts and circumstances, your attorney might be able to file a "motion to surrender" that allows you to see the judge to ask for the warrant to be withdrawn.

-These motions to surrender are particularly helpful in cases in which you are able to immediately come into compliance with the terms and conditions of probation.
+Filing a motion to surrender is particularly helpful in cases in which you are able to immediately come into compliance with the terms and conditions of probation.